swiftlang/swift-evolution/proposals/nnnn-formalize-language-mode-terminology.md

 The `-language-mode` option will be presented in the compiler help.

-The `-swift-version` option will likely be supressed from the top-level help of the compiler.
+The `-swift-version` option will likely be suppressed from the top-level help of the compiler.
 More investigation is needed on the details of this.

 ### Swift Package Manager
 Proposed Swift Package Manager API changes are limited to manifests \>= 6.0: